brynja-schultz/Stanford-Online-Machine-Learning/README.md

 While the exercises are educational in scope, they provide a solid technical foundation and demonstrate that I can quickly learn and apply new machine learning techniques in practice.

 ---

-If you want, I can now **add a final “Next Steps” section** that says you’re building on these skills with larger, self-directed ML projects.
-That would make it look like this repo is the start of a broader portfolio rather than the main showcase.

-Do you want me to add that?